- Course Code:

 Method of assessmentOne two hour written examination which will constitute 60% of the final mark, with the remaining 40% consisting of marks from an assessed essay.
 Each student will be expected to submit one essay of no more than 4000 words.
-Resubmission of coursework regulations apply to this course.
+Resubmission of coursework regulations apply to this module.

 - B. Buzan, 1991, People, States and Fear: An Agenda for International Security Studies in the Post-Cold War Era, Harvester Wheatsheaf.

 - R. Dannreuther, 2007, International Security.
 The Contemporary Agenda.
 Polity.